 - 1. This report provides an update on the development of a new, inclusive Economic Strategy for York.
 Widespread engagement with York's residents, workers and businesses took place over the summer through the Council's Our Big Conversation, with a coherent approach to engagement undertaken to address the overlapping themes of York's economy, carbon reduction and transport. - 2.
 1,934 residents participated in the residents' survey and 93 businesses participated in business survey with 53 firms fully completing the survey.
 Further engagement with businesses is planned to ensure that York's new Economic Strategy reflects their needs and aspirations.
 A survey was also undertaken through Citizens Advice York to better understand their clients' experience of Covid-19 and employment in York. - 3.
 Work has also taken place to update the Economic Evidence Base that will underpin the Council's new Economic Strategy.
 Economic data shows that York's economy has been performing strongly, with the Council's strategic focus on growing high-paid jobs bearing fruit.
 However, the hardship and lessons from the past 18 months must not be forgotten and an emphasis on inclusive growth in our new Economic Strategy is paramount.
-Focus will be placed on improving employment conditions and wage levels in York's high-volume sectors (retail, hospitality and health and social care) whilst also growing the amount of part-time work available in high-paid sectors and encouraging continuous learning to improve individual mobility. - 4.
-Engagement findings from Our Big Conversation and the Economic Evidence Base has helped inform the development of four headline commitments which set out how the Council will work with businesses.

-residents and partners to ensure that economic growth in York is both inclusive and sustainable.
+Focus will be placed on improving employment conditions and wage levels in York's high-volume sectors (retail, hospitality and health and social care) whilst also growing the amount of part-time work available in high-paid sectors and encouraging continuous learning to improve individual mobility.
+Emphasis will also be placed on supporting a green economic recovery, addressing the Council's low-carbon commitments and the city's nationally significant bio-economy and agri-tech innovation assets. - 4.
+Engagement findings from Our Big Conversation and the Economic Evidence Base has helped inform the development of four headline commitments which set out how the Council will work with businesses, residents and partners to ensure that economic growth in York is both inclusive and sustainable.
 These are:

 - An economy powered by 'good' business;

 - Creating the right conditions for sustainable growth;

 - A thriving local workforce; and,

 - A globally-connected city.

 - 5. These four commitments will form the basis of the Council's new, inclusive Economic Strategy.
 Engagement will take place with businesses, key business support agencies and city partners to ensure that our emerging priorities meet the needs of York's economy and secure agreement for the activities that will underpin each commitment.
-A new Economic Strategy will be brought to the Council's Executive for sign-off in January 2021.
+Work is currently underway to ensure strong alignment between the Council's emerging Economic and Climate Change Strategies, with the intention for these to be brought to Full Council for approval in June 2022.